-Backlog was \$38,642 at June 30, 2006, compared with \$31,145 at June 30, 2005, a 24% increase.
+Backlog was \$45,000 at September 30, 2006, compared with \$30,002 at September 30, 2005, a 50% increase.
 Backlog is defined as the total dollar value of orders received for which revenue has not yet been recognized.
 All orders in backlog represent orders from our traditional markets in established product lines that are scheduled to be shipped in the next twelve months.
-Approximately 46% of our backlog can be attributed to equipment for refinery project work, 33% to chemical and petrochemical projects, 6% to equipment sold to the power generation sector and 15% to other industrial or commercial applications.
+Approximately 47% of our backlog can be attributed to equipment for refinery project work, 30% to chemical and petrochemical projects, 5% to equipment sold to the power generation sector and 18% to other industrial or commercial applications.
 We believe that the demand coming from the refinery sector for our products is being driven by the shortages of refinery capacity resulting from increased usage of oil in China and India, the need to upgrade existing refineries so that they can use lower cost, high sulfur heavier "sour" crude, and the need to revamp refineries to meet environmental regulations in numerous countries pertaining to diesel fuel sulfur content requirements.
 Most refineries presently in operation can only process light, "sweet" (i.e., low sulfur) crude, which is less abundant and more expensive than heavier "sour" crude.
-Orders from the petrochemical and power markets are mainly for foreign capacity expansion projects.
-We believe that these orders reflect the continued economic growth in Asia.
-In years prior to fiscal 2005, there were minimal capital investments by these sectors, which we believe has also contributed to the present increased demand.
+Increase in capacity in the petrochemical sector is being driven by greater worldwide demand for, and consumption of, oil and natural gas by-products.